Tyrcnex/combinos/README.md

 ive tried to make the game logic as similar to the original combinos, but feel free to give me feedback if youd like changes!

-## important note about controls
+## IMPORTANT NOTE ABOUT CONTROLS

-i didnt make ui for control changes (because im lazy). if you want to change the controls, use something like below:
+i didnt make ui for control changes (because im lazy).

+if you want to change the controls, **modify the code below to your own needs and paste into dev console:** (you only need to do this once)

 ```js
 const myKeys = {